kkdai/bookmark-makerserver/README.md

 ![](images/bookmark.png)

 "Bookmark Maker Server" is a webhook service help you using [IFTTT](https://ifttt.com) to forward your tweet to your github issue as a bookmark.
-Result on [kkdai/bookmarks](https://github.com/kkdai/bookmarks), feel free to take a loook.
+Result on [kkdai/bookmarks](https://github.com/kkdai/bookmarks), feel free to take a look.

 The detail flow show as follow: